11 Things You Should Never Do When Approaching A Literary Agent

 Don’t mention Beavers.
 Unless you’ve graduated from Oregon State University or your novel is about the semiaquatic rodent, it doesn’t make a good conversation starter.

 Be yourself.
 Many times it’s easy to fall into the trap of being your bad self and pretending you’re a character from a radio show you created.
-Don’t use creepy voices imitating fictional characters like Buck Rogers, Mario Juan Valez, Tony Tattoni or Wyatt McReynolds.
+Don’t use creepy voices imitating fictional characters like Buck Rogers, Mario Juan Valez, Tony Tattoni, or Wyatt McReynolds.
 It can get odd very quickly.

 Don’t talk about socialism.
 Unless your novel is about politics, stay on the subject of your novel and don’t discuss world politics or irrelevant issues.

 Never try to fake your elevator pitch.
 The elevator pitch is one line describing your novel and it’s not going to help by pretending you know what it means if you don’t know.
-And don’t continue the conversation in the elevator because it’s just creepy.
+And don’t continue the conversation inside the elevator because it’s just creepy.

 Don’t discuss fake radio stations.
 There’s no way fake radio stations will sell your novel to the agent, especially when it has nothing to do with anything.
 It’s foolish to talk about radio stations that don’t exist and it damages your reputation.

 Never beg and get on your knees.
-Don’t resort to mercy tactics, humiliating prayers or begging because there’s a good chance the agent will call security or the police.
+Don’t resort to mercy tactics, humiliating prayers, or begging because there’s a good chance the agent will call security or the police.

 Don’t ask if she drinks Samuel Adams.
 It’s inappropriate and again you’re making a mistake.
 It can only lead you into a pitfall when talking about irrelevant politics.
 And don’t make it worse by saying you can brand better than J.K.
 Rowling with William Lyon Mackenzie beer that’s better tasting than Upper Canada lager.